britt-bolin/academic-kickstart/content/home/teaching.md

 * **Comparative Political Institutions** (introductory undergraduate seminar, spring 2017)

-I received the 2018 Teaching Award from the Center for Doctoral Studies in the Social Sciences (CDSS).
+I received the 2018 Teaching Award from the Center for Doctoral Studies in the Social Sciences (CDSS) at the University of Mannheim.